perliedman/leaflet-routing-machine/README.md

 If you have more complex requirements, need new features or just need some support, I am open to doing paid custom work and support around Leaflet Routing Machine for your organization.
 Contact me at [per@liedman.net](mailto:per@liedman.net) and we'll sort this out!

+For questions and discussions, you might want to look at [the Leaflet Routing Machine gitter](https://gitter.im/leaflet-routing-machine/Lobby).

 ## Building

 ```sh